What's the Difference Between a NYC Co-op and a Condo?

 Although you have the off-occasion of asking for only 5%-10% down, don't be surprised if you see a minimum requirement of 20%-40% down, which is far more common.

 The down payment is just the beginning of a longer process.
-However, it really doesn't need to take too long if you know exactly what they're looking for.
+However, it doesn't need to take too long if you know exactly what they're looking for.

 Passing board approval is a lot like getting approved for a mortgage.